 Biological and Marine Science courses Biological science is part of the Department of Biological and Marine Sciences, which sits within the Faculty of Science and Engineering.
 Your job will be vital: studying, understanding, protecting the rich biodiversity of our planet.
 So you need a degree that lives up to that.
 And you learn from the best: a close-knit team of world-leading researchers and award-winning academics.
 COURSES All our undergraduate courses include real-life, hands-on experience that employers look for.
 Whether that’s learning professional lab skills and developing your data analysis techniques.
 Or training to be a PADI-certified scuba diver and carrying out fieldwork in the UK and overseas.
 We’re constantly reviewing our optional modules.
 So everything you learn reflects the cutting edge of the subject and the latest research by our staff.
 Foundation year Gives you the skills and knowledge for entry on to a degree if you don’t quite meet the academic entry requirements.
 Study abroad We have partnerships with universities across the globe.
 Depending on your course, you can study for one trimester, or a full year, in another country.
 Industrial placement Work in industry as part of your degree.
 Depending on your course, you can spend part of your degree on placement.
 See your course page for specific details.
 Integrated Masters Some courses combine undergraduate and postgraduate study.
 The integrated Masters year is an extra year after your standard degree.
 Undergraduate Biology Gain professional lab skills, get to grips with everything from genes to ecosystems, learn in the field on an overseas work experience trip … This is truly a hands-on biology degree.
 Environmental Science Now more than ever, we need scientists who understand the forces shaping our planet.
 That's where you come in.
 Choose this degree, and from day one you'll tackle real problems, find real solutions and start making a real difference to the world.
 Marine Biology The North Sea + The Deep + PADI-certified scuba dive training + field trips to locations like Brazil and Egypt + world-leading researchers = the perfect place to study marine biology.
 Zoology Want to understand animals better?
 And learn how to better protect them?
 You're in the right place.
 Explore all aspects of animal life, from a subcellular level to entire ecosystems.
 Then focus on a species that fascinates you, and a specialist area that could become your career.
 Postgraduate Taught MSc Artificial Intelligence and Data Science Discover and develop key competencies in areas such as machine learning and big data on this MSc in Artificial Intelligence & Data Science.
 MSc in Environmental Change, Management and Monitoring Gain an in-depth understanding of the causes and impacts of environmental change, and the skills and tools to monitor and manage them.
 Postgraduate Research Biological and Environmental Sciences research degrees Biological and Environmental Sciences MSc by Research and PhD opportunities at the University of Hull, covering Environment and Ecology, and Evolutionary Biology WHY STUDY AT HULL?
 Choosing Hull opens up a world of opportunity.
 You’ll get the chance to experience horizon-expanding field trips to far-flung parts of the globe.
 And closer to home, our botanical gardens offer a stunning location for teaching and field work exercises.
 Hull was ranked 9th in the UK for overall satisfaction in Ecology and Environmental Biology, which includes Marine Biology.* Choose our Dive Training module and become a PADI-certified Advanced Open Water Diver as part of your degree. *An extra fee may be payable.
 You'll benefit from exciting field work opportunities.
 Locally, we have our own botanical gardens and the internationally important Spurn Head Nature Reserve for bird migration work.
 Overseas trips have included Brazil, Indonesia, and Mallorca.
 Students carry out practical work in modern facilities, including a 33,000-litre tropical aquarium, new genomics and supercomputer facilities, and flexible teaching laboratories.
 CAREERS Our graduates enjoy outstanding employment prospects.
-Popular career destinations include biologist, conservationist, fisheries officer, environmental consultant, polar biologist, researcher, zoologist and pharmacologist. ** UK domicile full-time first degree leavers; Destinations of Leavers from Higher Education survey, for the academic year 2016/17 published by the Higher Education Statistics Agency 2018 95.9% of students are in work or further study six months after graduating** Our research We are at the forefront of biological and environmental research.
+Popular career destinations include biologist, conservationist, fisheries officer, environmental consultant, polar biologist, researcher, zoologist and pharmacologist. ** UK domicile full-time first degree leavers, Graduate Outcomes survey for the academic year 2017/18, published by HESA 2020.
+96% of students are in work or further study 15 months after graduating** Our research We are at the forefront of biological and environmental research.
 From tackling climate change to pioneering the use of environmental DNA, our researchers are helping to protect and enhance the world we live in.
 Find out more NOW SEE FOR YOURSELF The best way to see if the University of Hull is right for you is to come and visit us.
 We hold Open Days throughout the year.
 Book your place now - we'd love to meet you.
 BOOK NOW * National Student Survey (NSS) 2020, HEIs only.